 5. The University Library as a contemporary employer

 We support the process of ongoing training for all employees in the sense of life-long learning.
 We encourage the participation of staff in developing the University Library by way of a personnel development concept and the continuously improving internal communication channels.
-We organise internal training initiatives for our staff under special consideration of the further education programmes offered by TUM, the Bavarian School of Library and Information Science (Bayerische Bibliotheksschule) and the Bavarian School of Administration (Bayerische Verwaltungsschule).
+We organise internal training initiatives for our staff under special consideration of the further education programmes offered by TUM, the Bavarian Library Academy (Bibliotheksakademie Bayern) and the Bavarian School of Administration (Bayerische Verwaltungsschule).

 6. The University Library as a cooperation partner